pepers/SYSC3303-Project/Iteration5 [FINAL]/src/README.txt

 				- which ERROR (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
 			2. change error code (0-8, 8 is invalid)
 				- which ERROR (1st, 2nd, 3rd, etc.)
 					- coming from Client? or Server?
+			3. change TID
+				- which ERROR (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?